Benefits and Tax Credits for Families with Disabled Children

 These are grants from the local authority for disabled people or carers of disabled people, to help make changes to your home.
 If your local authority provides a grant to alter your home to suit your disabled child’s needs it is not affected by your income.

 Housing Benefit and Council Tax Reduction (help with the council tax from your local authority) depend on your income.
-If you move into work, you may, depending on your income, still be entitled to such help but you need to inform your local authority for the benefits to be recalculated.
+If you move into work, you may, depending on your income, still be entitled to such help but you need to inform your local authority for the benefits to be recalculated based on any changes to your income.

 The Family Fund gives discretionary grants to families with severely disabled children under 18.
 They have their own definition of ‘severely disabled’.
 The grants are for things not supplied by statutory authorities.
-Families on certain benefits can apply – the benefits include tax credits, Employment and Support Allowance, Incapacity Benefit, Income-Based Jobseeker’s Allowance, Income Support, Pension Credit and Housing Benefit.
+Families on certain benefits can apply – the benefits include Universal Credit, Child Tax Credits, Working Tax Credits, Income Related Employment and Support Allowance, Income Based Jobseeker’s Allowance, Income Support, Pension Credit and Housing Benefit.
 See www.familyfund.org.uk.

 You can qualify for help with health costs, for example prescriptions and sight tests, if you receive some benefits such as Income Support, Income-based Jobseeker’s Allowance, Income-related Employment and Support Allowance, and Guarantee credit of Pension Credit.
 Some people on Universal Credit may be entitled, and you may also be able to apply for help if you are on a low income.